Introduction to Algorithms

 To run user code on ATLAS data our frameworks require it to be written as what we call an “algorithm”.
 Writing your code as an algorithm allows the ATLAS framework to load and call it without having to know any details of your code.
 The framework will generally “execute” the algorithm on every event, allowing you to run whatever code you need to process that event.

-There are different strategies on how to use/implement algorithms, but the simplest strategy is to put all your code into a single algorithm and produce outputs (i.e. histograms and/or ntuples) directly from input event data.
+There are different strategies for using/implementing algorithms, but the simplest strategy is to put all your code into a single algorithm and produce outputs (e.g. histograms and/or ntuples) directly from input event data.
 More advanced setups can involve multiple analysis algorithms, but that is beyond the scope of this tutorial.
 If you are new to ATLAS software we strongly recommend that you start out with a single algorithm and stick to that until you feel comfortable with ATLAS software in general.
 Using multiple algorithms allows for some very powerful designs (and is often required when contributing to shared code), but it also adds another layer of complexity that you may want to avoid if you are still working to understand the basics.

 EL::AnaAlgorithm is the algorithm base class used for analysis.
 There are other algorithm classes available in Athena, but for the most part these should be ignored for analysis.